AlexGCbn/CI_PP3_TRXTREME/README.md

 1. Be able to sign up.
 2. Be able to see my data after signing up.
 3. Have the option to sign up for the appropriate martial arts level.
+4. Find the menu options easily.

 ### As a recurring martial arts user, I want to:
+5. Have easy sign in option.
-4. See my next martial arts class.
+6. See my next martial arts class.

 ### As a recurring workouts user, I want to:
+7. Have easy sign in option.
-5. See how many workouts I have left.
+8. See how many workouts I have left.
-6. Not be able to register for the same workout twice.
+9. Not be able to register for the same workout twice.

 ### As the administrator, I want to:
-7. Be able to see registered users for specific classes.
+10. Be able to see registered users for specific classes.
-8. Have the option to view user data.
+11. Have the option to view user data.
-9. Have the option to edit user data.
+12. Have the option to edit user data.

 ## Goals: